ulfschneider/ulfschneider.github.io/_posts/thoughts/2016-04-23-pocket-git-guide.md

 To be more precise, all commits from your source branch will be merged into your working copy, which is the checked out branch.

-The simplest kind of merge is, if nothing had been changed in the destination branch while you were working inside of the source branch.
+The simplest kind of merge is if nothing had been changed in the destination branch while you were working inside of the source branch.

 ![]({{site.url}}/i/blog/git_fast_forward.jpg)
 {:.full}